Male State

-Male State (MG; Мужское государство) is an unofficial Russian men's movement that advocates patriarchy and Russian nationalism.
+Male State (MG; Мужское государство) is an extremist and unofficial Russian men's movement that advocates patriarchy and far-right.
 The group's activities focus on online harassment: community members insult, bully and threaten women, black people, people in interracial relationships, and LGBT people.

 The group was created by Vladislav Pozdnyakov in 2016 as a private community on the social network VKontakte.
 In 2020, the Male State community was blocked by VKontakte for "incitement to violent action".
 In 2021, a Russian court banned the group as extremist, stating that it incited hatred against women.

 Activities

 The group advocates patriarchy, Russian nationalism and radical information warfare against the current government (Male State claims that Russia's current leaders are too pro-women).
 The group's activities are concentrated mainly on the Internet: members locate people (usually women) who express feminist or gay-friendly views on social media and target them with insults and threats of beatings or murder.
 The group has also held periodic in-person meetings, during which members learned hand-to-hand combat and pneumatic weapons use.
 Some members have identified the Liberal Democratic Party of Russia (LDPR) as their political partner.